kennethreitz-archive/uvenv/README.md

 `uvenv` will automatically discover the project root by searching for these files in the current directory and its parents.

+## Commands

+`uvenv` currently provides the following primary commands:

+- `uvenv install` — Install the packages in `requirements.in`.
+- `uvenv uninstall` — Uninstall the packages in `requirements.in`.
+- `uvenv lock` — Generate or update the lockfile in `requirements.txt`.

 ## Environment Variables

 `uvenv` allows you to customize the locations of key files and directories using environment variables: